-The internet has made it easier than ever to locate obituaries online, whether for someone who died recently, or years or decades (or even centuries!) ago.
-In addition, in many cases you can find an obituary for free.
-Here's how.
+The Internet has made it easier than ever to find an obituary, whether it is an obit for someone who died recently or someone who passed away years ago.
+While some websites will charge a fee or ask you to register, often you can find an obituary for free.

 Use the Social Security Death Index, which has information on most deaths that have occurred in the United States since the 1960s.
 You can search the SSDI through Ancestry.com.
 The interface allows you to search by name, birth date, death date, keyword or other event dates.
 Ancestry.com asks you to register to see death records.

 Visit ObitsArchive.com, which has a fast search function.
 It is especially useful for searching for recent obituaries from the past 10 to 15 years, although its database extends beyond that time.
 Searching here is free, and will return names, dates and publications.
 To pull up the full obituary, you must register.